nuxy/go-crypto-market-ui/README.md

 ### Why doesn't the terminal look like the example in OSX?

 This is due to [Monaco typeface](https://en.wikipedia.org/wiki/Monaco_(typeface)) (default font) used by the OSX Terminal.
 As result you may experience inconsistent line spacing and text alignment.
-As solution is to install the [Ubuntu Mono](https://fonts.google.com/specimen/Ubuntu+Mono#standard-styles) font type which is far superior to the OSX alternative.
+This can be solved by installing the [Ubuntu Mono](https://fonts.google.com/specimen/Ubuntu+Mono#standard-styles) font type (which is used by the demo) or OSX supported Monotype font alternative.

 ## Contributions